m-bowley/python-database-project/README.md

 ## Wrap Up

 This piece of code can be used in your classroom in any way that fits your students.
-You may want to use PRIMM and give them the entire code.
-The can investigate and modify it to their own purpose.
+You may want to use PRIMM and give them the [entire code](https://github.com/m-bowley/python-database-project/blob/master/full_project_book_database.py).
+They can investigate and modify it to their own purpose.
 You can also lead them through it, having them follow you as you demonstrate how an expert constructs a piece of software.
 I have done both to great effect, let me know how your classes get on.